saumsh100/newFrontend/README.md

 ### Sequelize/Postgres

+Run `npm install` to install sequelize and other libraries for postgres

 First we need to install postgres.
 Follow up this link and setup database (MacOS: https://www.codementor.io/devops/tutorial/getting-started-postgresql-server-mac-osx)
 Add to your .env file
 ```